brianglass/anastasis/files/weekday_vespers7.md

 Deliver me from Gehenna that awaits me, Judge most just, take me, who am condemned, from the everlasting fire, show me, O Word, to be impregnable to the hostile tempest.
 Wretch that I am, I tremble when I consider the multitude of my faults, and I fall before you with tears and a broken heart as I ask your mercy.

-Who would not weep for me, who have transgressed my MasterÂ’s commandment through lack of self-mastery; who dwell in Hades instead of Paradise?
+Who would not weep for me, who have transgressed my Master’s commandment through lack of self-mastery; who dwell in Hades instead of Paradise?
 Food that seemed to me sweet was turned to gall.
 I have been shown to be a stranger to your glory, O Compassionate, and to the Angels.
 But make me repentant, as you are a Lord who is merciful and compassionate because of your great mercy.

 Giver of life, set all those who have fallen asleep in faith in the land of the living, in places of repose, in eternal dwellings, where the light of your face shines out ungrudgingly, where the delight and joy and peace of the Righteous are found, overlooking all their faults in deed, word and thought, Master, through your great goodness.